PeterCullenBurbery/hack-the-box-academy/README.md

 ## 📁 Directory Structure

-The `modules/` folder contains modules from "Intro to Academy" to "Blind SQL Injection".
+The `modules/` folder contains modules from "Intro to Academy" to "Game Reversing & Modding".

 There are too many files slash folders to list individually here.
 Please explore the modules directly to see available issues.

 ## 🔍 Description

-This archive preserves modules from "Intro to Academy" to "Blind SQL Injection".
+This archive preserves modules from "Intro to Academy" to "Game Reversing & Modding".
 There are tier 0 modules, like "Intro to Academy", "Learning Process", and "Linux Fundamentals".
 There are tier 1 modules, like "Network Enumeration with Nmap", "Introduction to Bash Scripting", and "DNS Enumeration Using Python".

 There are tier 2 modules, like "Cracking Passwords with Hashcat", "Linux Privilege Escalation", and "Login Brute Forcing".
 There are tier 3 modules, like "Kerberos Attacks", "Whitebox Pentesting 101: Command Injection", and "Active Directory PowerView".